Farrington Daniels: Biography

 Daniels was born in Minneapolis, Minnesota on March 8, 1889.
 Daniels began day school in 1895 at the Kenwood School and then on to Douglas School.
 As a boy, he was fascinated with Thomas Edison, Samuel F. B. Morse, Alexander Graham Bell, and John Charles Fields.
 He decided early that he wanted to be an electrician and inventor.
 He attended Central and East Side high schools.
-By this point he liked chemistry and physics, but equally enjoyed “Manual Training."
+By this point he liked chemistry and physics, but equally enjoyed "Manual Training."

 In 1906, he entered the University of Minnesota, majoring in chemistry and adding to the usual mathematics and analytical courses some courses in botany and scientific German.
 He was initiated into the Beta Chapter of Alpha Chi Sigma in 1908.
 He sometimes worked summers as a railroad surveyor.
 He took his degree in chemistry in 1910.
-The following year he spent half his time in teaching and received an MS for graduate work in physical chemistry.
+The following year he spent half his time teaching and received an MS for graduate work in physical chemistry.
 He entered Harvard in 1911, paying for his studies partly through a teaching fellowship, and received a PhD in 1914.
 His doctoral research on the electrochemistry of thallium alloys was supervised by Theodore William Richards.

 In the summer of 1912, Daniels had visited England and Europe.
 After earning his PhD, Harvard would have sent him on a traveling fellowship in Europe, but World War I broke out.
-So instead he accepted a position as instructor at the Worcester Polytechnic Institute, where, besides teaching, he found he had considerable time for research in calorimetry, for which he received a grant from the American Academy of Arts and Sciences.
+So instead he accepted a position as an instructor at the Worcester Polytechnic Institute, where, besides teaching, he found he had considerable time for research in calorimetry, for which he received a grant from the American Academy of Arts and Sciences.
 He joined the University of Wisconsin in 1920 as an assistant professor in 1920, and remained until his retirement in 1959 as chairman of the chemistry department.